 As might be imagined, digitizing an archive such as we have is an enormous project.
-Although we have been at work on it for over two decades, some remains to be done.
+Although we have been at work on it for nearly three decades, some remains to be done.
 On this page we'll list what is online, and what is not (yet).
 Our goal is for every piece of paper in our holdings to be online, and in this we have suceeded.
 Whew!

 Our Estate Files (series 7) are online.
 These are surveys and inventories of the real estate of some prominent Baltimoreans who departed this life between 1880 and 1906.
 Often our firm supplied a commissioner engaged in the division of these large estates.
 Other times the firm merely acted as a consultant to the commissioners.